Overview

 Step 3: Rethink Reading Format and Everyday Waste

-E-readers carry a significant upfront manufacturing footprint that only pays off after enough books are read — typically 10 to 30 books — to offset a printed book's per-unit footprint.
-Separately, cigarette butts are the most littered item worldwide by count, and their cellulose acetate filters degrade slowly, making cleanup volume easy to underestimate.
+E-readers carry a real upfront manufacturing footprint that only pays off once you've read enough books, typically 10 to 30, to offset a printed book's per-unit footprint.
+Separately, cigarette butts are the most littered item in the world by count, and their cellulose acetate filters degrade slowly, so cleanup volume is easy to underestimate.

 The Books vs e-Books Calculator estimates your personal break-even point, and the Cigarette Butts Cleanup Calculator estimates cleanup volume and cost for littered areas or events.